 Lunch is served at about midday, when everyone has returned from their morning activity.
 We enjoyed a starter of refreshing orange, followed by mini vegetable quiches, spaghetti bolognaise, as well as avocado and green salads.
 This was finished off with a dessert of cheesecake.

 Dinner, when everyone has returned from the evening activity, is usually served around two large round tables, although barbecues are often arranged on the banks of the river near to the camp.
 On our last visit, we had a sweetcorn soup to start, followed by pork chops with mashed potato, gravy, butternut squash.
 This was also accompanied by spinach, which we'd seen the chef picking fresh from the vegetable garden just that afternoon!
 Decadent profiteroles completed the meal.

 Cost of meal e.g. lunch: Included

-Drinks included: Yes - soft drinks, house wine and local spirits are included in the rates.
-Note that fine wines, champagne and imported spirits and liqueurs, are charged as extras.
+Drinks included: Soft drinks, house wine and spirits are included in the rates, but fine wines are charged as extras.

 Generally recommended for children: We recommend this camp for mature, well-behaved children over the age of 12.

-Notes: The camp is on the edge of the Luangwa River and is not fenced in; so animals do roam freely through the camp.
-Children must be 12 years or older to participate in walking safaris.
+Notes: The camp is on the edge of the Luangwa River and is not fenced, so animals roam freely through the camp.
+Children must be supervised at all times by a parent or guardian.
 Children must be 12 years or older to participate in walking safaris.

-Communications: There is no cell phone reception at Tafika.
-However in an emergency the camp has access to very good communications facilities.
+Communications: There is no cellphone reception at Tafika, but in an emergency the camp has access to very good communications facilities.

 TV & radio: There is no TV or radio at Tafika